BIOGRAPHY

 |

-Quintin Beer is a choral director, prize-winning conductor and well-established as a versatile musician.
-He enjoys a synergistic approach to music making, working with a group’s collective will to produce something greater than the sum of its parts.
+Quintin Beer is a choral director, prize-winning conductor, and a versatile musician known for his collaborative approach to music-making.
+He thrives on the collective energy of a group, drawing out something greater than the sum of its parts.
 His aim is to lift music off the page and into something more animated and deeply felt.
-Known for his playful and imaginative rehearsal manner, Quintin's distinctive personality engenders inspirational musical moments amongst amateurs and professionals alike.
+With a playful and imaginative rehearsal style, Quintin’s distinctive personality creates inspiring musical moments, whether with amateur or professional musicians.